Efficient Incremental Penetration Depth Estimation between Convex Geometries: Penetration Depth Estimation Algorithm

-\textbf{Initialization.} As shown in Algorithm~\ref{alg:sqp3}, the SQP procedure requires an initial direction $d_{\text{init}}$ as the input.
+The Algorithm~\ref{alg:sqp3} requires an initial direction $d_{\text{init}}$.
 This is a guess of the smallest displacement direction that could move shape $A_1$ away from colliding with shape $A_2$.
-For applications that exhibit high spatial or temporal coherence between successive frames/time-knots, there might be a good application-specific guess of the minimum penetration direction.
+For applications that exhibit high spatial or temporal coherence, there might be a good application-specific guess of the minimum penetration direction.
 For instance, in dynamic simulation~\cite{trinkle1997dynamic, mirtich1998rigid, todorov2014convex} colliding object pairs tend to have very similar penetration direction and depth in consecutive simulation steps.
 Similarly, in optimization-based motion planning~\cite{toussaint2018differentiable, schulman2013finding, kappler2018real} we might use the penetration direction from the previous optimization iteration as $d_{\text{init}}$, especially for planning algorithms with trust-region mechanisms to ensure a small difference between consecutive iterations.

-If application-specific prior about penetration direction is unavailable, one alternative method is to use the centroid difference between two shapes as $d_{\text{init}}$.
-The original MPR~\cite{jacobs2008mpr} implemented in existing software stacks~\cite{pan2012fcl, coumans2016pybullet} also requires the centroid of shapes (although an inner point is sufficient for the algorithm).
-Thus, this initialization scheme can be directly plugged in with minimal engineering effort.
+If application-specific prior about penetration direction is unavailable, one alternative method is to use the centroid difference between two shapes as $d_{\text{init}}$ as suggested by~\cite{kim2004incremental}.

-\textbf{Termination and Result.} As the PD is usually used to resolve the collision in downstream tasks, it is better to overestimate the PD than underestimate it.
-Thus, the upper bound $z_k$ is returned upon termination in Algorithm~\ref{alg:sqp3}.
-A point $v$ on the boundary of $\mathcal{D}$ is the local optima of $|v|$ if $v$ is perpendicular to one supporting hyperplane at $v$.
-In this situation, the MPR subroutine cannot find a new direction.
-Thus, we would terminate the SQP in Algorithm~\ref{alg:sqp3} if the new search direction $d_{\text{portal}\_k}$ is the same as the old one $\text{normalized}(p_k)$ up to some tolerance.
-Moreover, the gap between the lower bound $p_k$ and the upper bound $z_k$ should be rather small under this situation, which is also included in the termination condition.